 - Travel in groups where possible.

-- Ensure vehicle windows are closed and doors locked.
+- Keep vehicle windows closed and doors locked.

-- Do not venture off main roads in the northern border region as unmarked landmines pose a significant danger.
-Affected areas are not always clearly marked.
+- Don't venture off main roads in the northern border region as there are unmarked landmines.

 Road safety and driving